 Traffic Ops Extension¶

 Traffic Ops Extensions are a way to enhance the basic functionality of Traffic Ops in a custom manner.
-There are three types of extensions:
+There are two types of extensions: